joelcarlson/joelcarlson.github.io/_posts/2014-12-12-CT-Simulation.md

 #Final Image

-The filtration results in the final image, which is significantly less blurry than the original backprojection, and has more contrast than the original filtered image (although more artifacts):
+The dynamic range adjusted filtered backprojection image is the final image.
+The image is significantly less blurry than the original backprojection, and has more contrast than the original filtered image (although it has more artifacts):

 <img src="http://i.imgur.com/zPcGqMO.gif" title="Filtered Animation" />